Congratulations to our 2022-23 Preceptors of the Year!

-A structured pharmacy practice experience for P3 students in a health-systems/institutional pharmacy setting in the summer after their P2 year.
+A structured pharmacy practice experience for post P2 students in a health- systems/institutional pharmacy setting in the summer after their P2 year.

 Advanced Pharmacy Practice Experiences (APPE)

 The Advanced Pharmacy Practice Experiences consist of seven 6-week pharmacy practice experiences during the fourth year of pharmacy school.
 Doctor of Pharmacy students in APPEs participate under the supervision of registered pharmacist preceptors in a range of interprofessional patient-care activities in a variety of settings from ambulatory, community and institutional facilities.

 Components of APPE: 4 Required APPEs and 3 Electives.

 - Advanced Community Pharmacy